 How to Make Chive Vinegar

-Over at the popular blog Food in Jars, Marisa McClellan has some interesting information about making chive blossom vinegar.
-I was lucky enough to read her post when a corner of my flowerbed was a riot of delicate chive blossoms, so I gave her recipe a try.
+At the popular blog Food in Jars, Marisa McClellan has some interesting information about making chive vinegar.
+Years ago, I was lucky enough to read her post when a corner of my flowerbed was a riot of delicate chive blossoms, so I gave her chive vinegar recipe a try.

-A day in my mixture looks beautiful and smells even better.
+A day in, my mixture looked beautiful and smelled even better.
 I didn't follow the directions exactly (I never do).
-This is my variation with photos.
+This is my variation.
 (Please visit Food in Jars for Marisa's original post, and take a look around.
 Ostensibly her little corner of cyberspace it's about canning, but there are so many wonderful asides and fun ideas it's worth a bookmark, even if you aren't a handy canner -- yet.)

 Here's my own chive vinegar recipe.
-I make vinegars often and just included a few extra ingredients I thought might add something.
-The measurements are approximate.
+I make vinegars often and just included a few extra ingredients I think add something.

-Chive blossoms can harbor tiny beetles and other pests you definitely don't want to pickle for posterity.
+1. Chive flowers can harbor tiny beetles and other pests you definitely don't want to pickle for posterity.
 Harvest the blossoms and give them a cold water bath for ten minutes or so.
 Then drain them.
 Repeat the process a couple of times to make sure any freeloaders have exited down the drain.
-Chive flower heads can be dense, so it may be hard to see insects hiding inside.
-Better a little extra soaking than a side of flea beetle with your next salad.
+Chive flower heads are dense, so it may be hard to see insects hiding inside.

-After a good soaking, I removed as much excess water as I could in a salad spinner.
-This is a step Marisa recommends.
-You'll be surprised at how much water you'll be able to expel with a little centrifugal force.
-If you don't have a salad spinner, consider buying one.
-Restaurants use them to prolong the life of salad greens by a few days, and it really works.
-The pros sometimes call them greens machines.
+2. After a good soaking, removed as much excess water as possible from the flowers in a salad spinner.
+You'll be surprised at how much water you will be able to expel with a little centrifugal force.

-Fill an empty jar with the flowers and herbs, and then cover the flowers with vinegar and seal the container.
-My flowers were pretty tightly packed, so I used a wooden skewer to make sure the vinegar soaked everything.
-I did dislodge a couple of air pockets (which is important).
-A couple of shakes were helpful, too.
+3. Fill an empty jar with the flowers and herbs, and then completely cover the flowers with vinegar and seal the jar.
+I keep my chive flowers pretty tightly packed, using a wooden skewer to make sure the vinegar soaks everything and dislodges air pockets.

-Place the mixture in a warm, dark spot for a couple of weeks to cure.
-Shake it every couple of days or so.
+5. Place the mixture in a warm, dark spot for a couple of weeks to cure.

 • Mustard making